r-hub/cransays/README.md

 * The [`foghorn` package](https://github.com/fmichonneau/foghorn), to summarize CRAN Check Results in the Terminal, provides an `foghorn::cran_incoming()` function to where your package stands in the CRAN incoming queue.

+* The [cransubs website](https://nx10.github.io/cransubs/) provides a similar dashboard by taking a completely different technical approach.
+Instead of downloading the queue data and rendering the dashboard as a static site, it fetches the data on the fly and as needed.
+It is particularly well suited if you wish more regular updates than the hourly schedule of cransays, but it doesn't provide snapshots of historical data.

 * If you wanna increase the chance of a smooth submission, check out [this collaborative list of things to know before submitting to CRAN](https://github.com/ThinkR-open/prepare-for-cran).

 ## Contributing